kamuju25/AI-SRE-K8-s-Agent/pre-requisistes.md

 - How it's invoked in the build prompts: The AI reasoning prompt explicitly instructs the coding assistant to route LLM calls through OpenRouter via the Insforge key, rather than hardcoding a direct OpenAI/Anthropic key.
 - Model selection note: No specific model was hardcoded, so OpenRouter automatically selects one.
 This affects the confidence scores returned by the agent (e.g., 75–80%) — hardcoding a stronger reasoning model would likely produce higher confidence scores.

-# Prerequisites:

 - Docker running locally
 - A local Kubernetes cluster created via Kind
 - An Insforge account/project set up, with the AI coding assistant (e.g., Cursor) connected via Insforge's MCP server

-# Build sequence (each done via a structured prompt (using prompts in prompts-to-implement-k8's-agent folder) to the cursor AI coding assistant):
+## Build sequence (each done via a structured prompt (using prompts in prompts-to-implement-k8's-agent folder) to the cursor AI coding assistant):

 1. Project setup — scaffolds the modular folder structure (separate backend/frontend folders, Docker Compose file).